xfy0012/Supermarket-Management-System/README.md

 Displays order information, including order ID, user details, and total amount.
 Supports administrators in editing order details (e.g., status and amount).

+Learning Purpose

+This project is developed as part of my Java Web learning journey.
+The primary goals are:

+To practice the core concepts of JavaWeb development, including Servlets, JSP, and Session management.
+To build a practical application with CRUD operations integrated into a relational database.
+To enhance my understanding of web application structure and backend logic.

 Tech Stack

 Language: Java